Liuhongzhi2018/LearningforIELTS/SpeakingP1_12.md

 12.3 Do most people prefer public transportation in your country?

 Well… not really.
 I think most people find public transport in Chinese cities a bit overcrowded.
 Everyone would prefer to have their own car, in an ideal world.
 Though, public transport is very cheap, it's not always convenient.

+12.4 Did you take public transportation when you were a kid?

+12.5 Will there be more people taking public transportation in the future?